The freesewing origin story

-Once drafted, you can download your pattern as PDF, but I also provide you with the source SVG file.
+Once drafted, you can download your pattern as PDF in a variety of printable sizes.
+You can also download the source SVG file.

 The core platform